matan230g/heatmap-server/README.md

-# heatmap-server
+**heatmap-server**
+*Server installation:*

+* Make sure you have R intalled in your computer
+* Maku sure you run python 3.6
-pip install -r requirements.txt to install all server dependencies.
+* run pip install -r requirements.txt to install all server dependencies.

-important the server must have R install.
+* run uvicorn main:app to run server.